Priapos1004/ML101/README.md

 - classificationreport and confusionmetrics are helpful to evaluate classifiers

 ### (6) repeate steps 3, 4, and 5 - improve the metrics of the model so that it is usable
-- try different preprocessings --> different encoder, scaler, vectorizer or normilizer
+- try different preprocessings --> different encoder, scaler, vectorizer, feature selections, or normalizer
 - hyperparameter tuning of the model
 - try different models
 --> you can do this manually by yourself or use helpful libraries like [TPOT](#tpot) which will do the upper steps for you (code for the tpot classifier/regressor in the *TPOT library* section)